MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: MIMIC-D

 \subsection{Decentralized Online Execution}

-Classical diffusion policy makes use of a single, centralized policy that is aware of all agents' histories and future plans at execution time.
-We instead execute the policies for each agent independently so that they are only aware of their own state and observations at any given timestep.
-Additionally, we implement our approach in a receding time horizon fashion to allow for replanning that considers the current positions of the other agents in the environment.
-This gives our approach the ability to have agents adjust to changes in the environment and to adapt to one another's actions.
+Classical diffusion policy makes use of a single centralized policy that is aware of all agents' histories and future plans at execution time.
+Instead, our trained policies can be executed in a decentralized fashion with each agent having access to only local observations.
+Additionally, we implement our approach in a receding time horizon manner to allow for replanning that considers the current positions of the other agents in the environment.
+This gives our method the ability to have agents adjust to changes in the environment and to adapt to one another's actions.
 At every timestep, each agent $i$ individually acquires their local observation $o^i$ from the environment.
 Then, the agents sample their own policy $\pi^i_{\theta^i}$ for ${\xi}^i$, which has horizon $T$.
 Only the first $h$ ($h < T$) steps of each agent's actions are executed.
+This observing-sampling-executing process is then repeated.